TRUMP’S CONFLICTS OF INTEREST

 So long as President Trump does not divest himself from his complex foreign and domestic business interests, both real and rumored corruption will cast a shadow over his presidency and everything he tries to do in government, whether right or wrong.

-President Trump’s global conflicts of interest matter, as does his continued lack of disclosure, without which we cannot assess nor identity all of the potential foreign or domestic entanglements that exist.
+President Trump’s global conflicts of interest matter, as does his continued lack of disclosure, without which we cannot assess nor identify all of the potential foreign or domestic entanglements that exist.

 As Sunlight’s Executive Director John Wonderlich noted, “the risks of a president who asserts the right to continue business activities outside the presidency stretch well-beyond Americans’ typical conception of corruption.
 The way Trump uses corporate control to affect his political power may present a bigger risk than the way he uses political power to affect his personal finances.”